 - What information are we ready to communicate now?

 - Which communication channels will we use (both formal and informal)?

 - What questions can we anticipate that our employees will ask when they hear this message?

 - What are the appropriate responses to those questions?

 Engaged employees are committed and driven to make your business a success.
 When you harness the power of communication through clear and consistent messaging, you empower your entire workforce to do their best work and take your business to the next level.

-For more tips on how to inspire your workforce, download our free magazine, The Insperity Guide to Leadership and Management.
+For more tips on how to effective communication can inspire your workforce, download our free magazine: The Insperity guide to leadership and management.